dthorntonz/DirectorySynchronization/README.md

 # Directory Synchronization

-Directory Synchronization is a file backup and comparison desktop application.
+Directory Synchronization is a desktop application to compare and backup files.
+Directory Synchronization is developed in Java and can be executed on multiple operating systems.
 Enter two directories to recursively compare files between the two directories.
 Easily copy files between directories.
 Enter a directory and recursively find duplicate files in the directory.
 Directory Synchronization was originally developed to backup photos and videos to a backup disk drive.

 ## User Interface